 We envision a future where wild bison are restored to tribal lands and other conservation areas across the West—a future where Yellowstone bison roam freely outside the park boundary without large-scale slaughter and hazing operations.
 Working with partners, including Yellowstone National Park, the Greater Yellowstone Coalition, tribal nations, and others to expand the Yellowstone Bison Conservation and Transfer Program is a significant step toward realizing this vision.

-The Bison Conservation and Transfer Program is a conservation effort that contributes to the conservation and restoration of the species to portions of its native range on tribal lands and other conservation areas.
+The Bison Conservation and Transfer Program contributes to the conservation and restoration of the species to portions of its native range on tribal lands and other conservation areas.
 The program aims to avoid slaughtering hundreds of Yellowstone bison, support the culture and economy of Native Americans and preserve the unique Yellowstone bison genome.

 Listen to the story of the first live bison transfer in Yellowstone National Park’s Telemetry Podcast, supported by Yellowstone Forever through a generous grant from Canon U.S.A.